 \section{Conclusions}

 Our three eclipses of LHS 1140c using MIRI/Imaging at 15$\upmu$m have allowed us to rule out a wide range of possible atmospheres.
-We have found that LHS 1140c is consistent with a low albedo bare rock and is unlikely to host an atmosphere capable of substantial heat redistribution, or an atmosphere containing significant levels ($>$100 ppm) of CO$_2$.
-Using an absolute flux calibration, we have measured its dayside brightness temperature to be $T_B = 561\pm44$ K, close to the maximum expected dayside temperature of $T_\text{day; max} = 537\pm9$ K. These results are fully consistent with LHS 1140c lacking any substantial atmosphere.
-There are alternative possibilities, including dense atmospheres which are very optically thin, but these models may require some fine tuning to explain the lack of strong absorbers like CO$_2$.
-If LHS 1140c does lack an atmosphere then it could have strong implications for the cosmic shoreline model of atmospheric escape, as LHS 1140c is a super-Earth with one of the lowest instellations of any target this technique has been applied to so far (after TRAPPIST-1b and c; \citealt{2023Natur.618...39G, 2023Natur.620..746Z}).
-Given that the outer planet LHS 1140b is also a super-Earth but is likely to host an atmosphere \citep{Damiano2024, 2024ApJ...970L...2C}, this could place each planet on either side of the cosmic shoreline.
+We have found that LHS 1140c is consistent with a low-albedo bare rock and is unlikely to host an atmosphere capable of substantial heat redistribution or an atmosphere containing significant levels ($>$100 ppm) of CO$_2$.
+Using an absolute flux calibration, we measured its dayside brightness temperature to be $T_B = 561\pm44$ K, close to the maximum expected dayside temperature of $T_\text{day; max} = 537\pm9$ K. These results are fully consistent with the scenario that LHS 1140c lacks a substantial atmosphere.
+There are alternative possibilities, including dense atmospheres that are very optically thin, but these models may require some fine-tuning to explain the lack of strong absorbers such as CO$_2$.
+If LHS 1140c does indeed lack an atmosphere, then it could have strong implications for the cosmic shoreline model of atmospheric escape, as LHS 1140c is a super-Earth with one of the lowest instellations of any target this technique has been applied to so far (after TRAPPIST-1b and c; \citealt{2023Natur.618...39G, 2023Natur.620..746Z}).
+Given that the outer planet LHS 1140b is also a super-Earth, but one that is likely to host an atmosphere \citep{Damiano2024, 2024ApJ...970L...2C}, this could place each planet on either side of the cosmic shoreline.

 We have identified a possible relationship in the strength and sign of the initial settling slope with the previous filter used by MIRI.
 This may help to inform ways to mitigate this effect in future.

-We have also demonstrated a new method of analysing time-series photometry which produces similar results to aperture photometry on these datasets.
-The benefits of this method are:
+We have also demonstrated a new method of analysing time series photometry, which produces similar results to aperture photometry on these datasets.
+The benefits of this method include:

-\begin{itemize} \item It can identify and weight away from systematics arising in individual pixels, which can lead to more precise and robust measurements.
+\begin{itemize} \item identifying and weighting away from systematics arising in individual pixels, potentially leading to more precise and robust measurements.

-\item It can identify if systematics arise from individual pixels or are common to all pixels, helping to determine the source of the systematics.
+\item identifying whether systematics arise from individual pixels or are common to all pixels, helping to determine the source of the systematics.